 Liberty Mutual has some 900 offices in 30 countries around the globe.

-Liberty International has four operating regions: Latin America (Venezuela, Brazil, Colombia, Chile and Ecuador); Europe, (Spain, Portugal, Turkey, Poland, Ireland and Russia); Asia (Thailand, Singapore, China, Hong Kong, and Vietnam); and India.
+Liberty International has four operating regions: Latin America and Iberia (Brazil, Colombia, Chile, Ecuador, Portugal, and Spain); Emerging Europe, (Turkey, Poland, and Ireland); Asia (Hong Kong, Malaysia, Singapore, Thailand, and Vietnam); and Large Emerging Markets (Russia, China, and India).

 Sales and Marketing

-The company distributes its products through more than 2,300 licensed sales representatives, through direct response centers, third-party producers, and online.
+The company distributes its products through around 2,200 licensed sales representatives and more than 600 licensed telesales counselors, through direct response centers, third-party producers, and online.
 Its commercial insurance lines are sold through independent agents, brokers, and benefit consultants throughout the US.
 More than 10,000 independent agencies in 49 states sell Liberty Mutual's Safeco-branded insurance products.

 Liberty Mutual markets its offerings in industries including energy, financial services, health care, hospitality, food and beverages, manufacturing, and printing and publishing.